HadiJahanshahi/Bug-Number-Prediction/README.md

 # CANADIAN-AI-2020
-This repository contains the replication package for "Predicting the Number of Reported Bugs in a Software Repository" by X, Y, Z.
+This repository contains the replication package for "Predicting the Number of Reported Bugs in a Software Repository" by Hadi Jahanshahi, Mucahit Cevik, and Ayse Basar.

-Maintained by: X (X@X.X)
+Maintained by: Hadi Jahanshahi (hadijahanshahi [at] gmail [dot] com)

-The name of authors will be publicly available when the decision on the paper is made.

 # Required tools and packages